ese5160/a14g-final-submission-s25-t20-the-ohmies/README.md

 #### Device Functionality

 Our internet-connected hand exoskeleton integrates several components into a cohesive assistive system.
 At its core, the device uses four positional servo motors to provide controlled assistance to each finger.
-EMG sensors detect the user's muscle signals, while a Wi-Fi-enabled SAMW 25 processes these inputs and connects to our cloud platform.
+EMG sensors detect the user's muscle signals, while a Wi-Fi-enabled SAMD21 processes these inputs and connects to our cloud platform.
 The system includes a emergency stop mechanism for safety and position sensors to accurately track finger movement angles.
 All components work together to provide responsive, precisely controlled finger assistance that adapts to the user's intentions while enabling remote monitoring and adjustment through our web interface.

 #### Include your system-level block diagram here.